elektropay/elektropay.com/pages/index.md

 ---
 layout: home
-title: The Payments Facilitator Platform
+title: Making Commerce Simple
 permalink: /
 section: home
 intro_paragraph: |
   Elektropay supports a vast range of billing models and payment methods all in one single integration
 ---